stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 If we could have an index across both tables or have the filter and sort on the same table then we can get that sweat `Backward index scan; Using index` performance.

-In some databases like postgres you can use materialized views to archive this.
-In others you need to **change the data** or **change the query** to make it easier for sql.
+In some databases like Postgres you can use materialized views to archive this.
+In others you need to **change the data** or **change the query** to make it easier for SQL.

 By changing the data we need to copy the `created` field to the `order_time` table.